D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 4. Shapeshift movement bonuses bypass Free Action (EEs)
 5. Increase movement speed of IWD shapeshifts (IWD1, IWDEE)
 6. Give party starting equipment (IWD games)
+	- Option 1: Items are auto-equipped or added to inventory
+	- Option 2: Start with a bag, containing a mix of weapons
 7. Give party a Bag of Holding at game start (classic and EEs)
 8. All classes get full HP bonuses from Constitution (classic and EEs)
+9. Make items stackable to 999 (classic and EEs)
-9. Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)
+10. Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)
-10. Salamander auras hit only enemies of the caster (IWDEE)
+11. Salamander auras hit only enemies of the caster (IWDEE)
-11. Misc spell tweaks (classic and EEs):
+12. Misc spell tweaks (classic and EEs):
 	- Damage party friendly (relative to caster)
 	- Hit stun on damage (1 second)
 	- No mage school restrictions
-12. Allow Minsc to use his Berserk ability at will (BG games)
+13. Allow Minsc to use his Berserk ability at will (BG games)
-13. Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)
+14. Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)
-14. Remove alignment restrictions for classes (classic and EEs)
+15. Remove alignment restrictions for classes (classic and EEs)
-15. Prevent paladins and rangers falling at low rep (EEs)
+16. Prevent paladins and rangers falling at low rep (EEs)

 --

 Additional info:
 - All components can be installed independently and in any order, except for auto-assigning the script.
-- All components should be safe to install at end-or-order.
+- All components should be safe to install at end of order.
 If another mod says to install last, you can try it both ways.
 - If using tweaks from other mods that do similar things, whichever is installed last will usually be used.
 - All tweaks have at least 2 subcomponents. i.e. if you say to "install all components", it won't automatically install any tweaks.